Externality

 Adapt Your Trading Strategy

-Your trading strategy should be flexible enough to adapt to changing market conditions influenced by externalities:
+Your strategy should be flexible to adapt to market changes caused by externalities.

 Conclusion